-Expanding on that a bit, we can define a hero as a man or woman that selflessly uses his or her talents, abilities or resources to help others - rather than being selfish and using these qualities solely for personal gain.
-So when playing System 13, players take on the role of a hero, whether it's an existing comic book / cartoon / other fictional character or an original creation designed for the game by said players.
+Expanding on that a bit, we can define a hero as a man or woman that selflessly uses his or her talents, abilities, or resources to help others, rather than being selfish and using these qualities solely for personal gain.
+So when playing System 13, players take on the role of a hero, whether it's an existing comic book / animated / literary / other fictional character, or an original creation designed for the game by said players.

 Almost every character in System 13 is represented by six ability scores.
 The four primary ability scores are Strength, Agility, Intellect, and Willpower, while the two secondary ability scores are Hand and Edge.
 All six character traits are described here, with generalized statistical comparisons to give one an idea what a certain level in each ability score means in the course of play.

 Strength: "Perhaps I am stronger than I think."

 Strength exemplifies the raw physical power one's body possesses.
 At its base, Strength refers to how much weight a character can lift.
 It also determines the amount of brute force a character can apply to their environment, or in other words, how hard and how accurately they can strike in melee combat, whether punching, kicking, biting, or even smashing a foe with a baseball bat.

 Strength is more than just a damage rating, however.
 It describes how well one may apply their power over time, as well.
 Such indications involve how fast a character can run over distances short and long, how competently a character can swim or how high they can jump, and how much weight a character may carry on their person without being slowed down by it.

 |1||Able to lift / press up to 25 lbs, particularly feeble|

 |2||Able to lift / press up to 50 lbs, rather weak|

 |3||Able to lift / press up to 75 lbs, somewhat weak|